IlyaZutler/Cancer-Data/README.md

 Long-term accommodation offers for more than 14 days are rejected.
 Offers for accommodation in Apartment and Condominium and not Shared room are left.

+Outliers by Price accepted offers with accommodation prices less than 14 and more than 300 euros.
+Log data transformation was performed to calculate the boundaries.